guidefari/here_hugo/content/note/gui-cli.md

 - [User experience, CLIs, and breaking the world](https://uxdesign.cc/user-experience-clis-and-breaking-the-world-baed8709244f): Another one I have't read yet
 - [How we sold coffee from the terminal](https://www.youtube.com/watch?v=POlZS8PcyZw)
 - Dax [tweeted a bunch of stuff](https://www.google.com/search?q=site:twitter.com+thdxr+multiplexer) while building sst's multiplexer terminal ui.
+- [Data Science at the Command Line](https://datascienceatthecommandline.com/): Shared by Dandre, I'm yet to read this one.